HyeongJun1125/WordQuiz/README.md

 So, we need you guys to fix the error like <unable to use the funcion>
 , <invalid type to execute the program>, and <wrong inputs that lead to unusual program>

-It is a project in my major in CHUNGBUK National University.
+It is a project in my major class in CHUNGBUK National University.
 And it has already a contributors who are my team named GyuHyeon and MinChan.
 I appreciate their efforts.